UK PM candidate Leadsom's City credentials under scrutiny

 In an interview with the BBC on Sunday, Leadsom spoke about her past "running enormous teams, small teams," running a start up business and being part of a huge bank.

-But Reuters spoke to five former Invesco colleagues, including four in senior management positions, who said Leadsom did not have a prominent role or manage client money.
+But some of her career credentials are being called into doubt.
+Reuters spoke to five former Invesco colleagues, including four in senior management positions, who said Leadsom did not have a prominent role or manage client money.

+A spokesman for Leadsom did not respond to Reuters' request for comment.

+Responding to a report in a British newspaper on Tuesday that she had exaggerated her role at Invesco, the spokesman for Leadsom said in a press release that the assertions were "uncorroborated".

 Lawmaker Bernard Jenkin, another backer, said her position at a "large investment firm where she was responsible for managing hundreds of people and billions of pounds" made her suitable for the role.